frontendnetwork/faq/source/WHATWG.md

 The JokeNetwork Docs are not directly associated with the WHATWG, even though the members of JokeNetwork are also participants of the WHATWG.

-The main goal of the JokeNetwork Docs is to provide documentation for the WHATWG Wiki, especially for the MetaExtensions-part, which you can [learn more about here](MetaExtensions#About-MetaExtensions).
+The main goal of the JokeNetwork Docs is to provide documentation for the WHATWG Wiki, especially for the MetaExtensions page which you can [learn more about here](MetaExtensions#About-MetaExtensions).